-During the ongoing coronavirus pandemic, it’s important to note that, while these products are effective for cleaning, they should not be confused for disinfectants that can combat COVID-19.
+It’s important to note that, while these products are effective for cleaning, they should not be confused for disinfectants that can combat viruses like COVID-19.
 For those purposes, consult the Environmental Protection Agency (EPA) website for lists of effective substances used to kill certain viruses.

 Do-It-Yourself Pet-Safe Cleaner Ingredients

 These are the ingredients you’ll need to mix your own dog-safe cleaners for almost every part of your home.

 The acetic acid content of vinegar makes it a powerful cleanser.
 This household staple is an effective agent in killing bacteria and microbes, and also has anti-fungal properties that make it useful for tackling mold.
 You can use either white distilled vinegar or apple cider vinegar (ACV), both of which are edible and completely non-toxic.
 Your pup might not appreciate the smell, but don’t worry—the strong vinegar scent fades once it dries.